 Transforming Healthcare Supply Chain Management with Emerging Technologies

-Integration of new disruptive technologies like AI, Blockchain, data analytics and IoT into the supply chain management systems offered dramatic growth for SCM globally in the healthcare sector.
-According to marketsandmarkets, the global healthcare SCM market is anticipated to reach $3.3 billion by 2025 from $2.2 billion in 2020.
+Integration of new disruptive technologies like AI, Blockchain, data analytics and IoT into the supply chain management systems facilitate smooth operation, transparency, security and dramatic growth across the global healthcare sector.
+According to markets and markets, the global healthcare SCM market is anticipated to reach $3.3 billion by 2025 from $2.2 billion in 2020.
 The critical factors for driving this growth include the emergence of cloud-based solutions, reduced operational costs, improvement in efficiency, and overall profitability.
 SCM’s growing popularity in every sector, especially in the healthcare industry, proves highly beneficial for human lives.

 The article covers the following points that state what healthcare supply chain management is and how technologies are transforming it:

 The Healthcare supply chain can be defined as the procurement and distribution of products and services to serve patients.
 Management of relationships with suppliers and customers to offer superior customer satisfaction cost-effectively is the purpose of a supply chain.
 Supply chain management is a fragmented process; it includes obtaining resources, managing supplies, and delivering goods and services to patients and healthcare providers.